aitomatic/openssa/README.md

 # OpenSSA: Neurosymbolic Agentic AI for Industrial Problem-Solving

-OpenSSA is an open-source neurosymbolic agentic AI framework designed to solve complex, high-stakes problems in industries like semiconductor, manufacturing and finance, where consistency, accuracy and deterministic outcomes are essential.
+OpenSSA is an open-source neurosymbolic agentic AI framework designed to solve complex, high-stakes problems in industries like semiconductor, energy and finance, where consistency, accuracy and deterministic outcomes are paramount.

 At the core of OpenSSA is the [__Domain-Aware Neurosymbolic Agent (DANA)__](https://arxiv.org/abs/2410.02823) architecture, advancing generative AI from basic pattern matching and information retrieval to industrial-grade problem solving.